cyber-techie95/My_devops_journey/README.md

 My understanding of DevOps is that it is a culture of collaboration between Development and Operations team.
 The goal is for stable and faster deployments of Apps using automated approach.
 Being in tech for 5 years, I have got my hands dirty on a few technologies such as Linux basics, AWS EC2, Computer Networking & Security.
-My aim is to deep dive into the knowledge and skills that are a part of DevOps culture and advance my career as a DevOps/Site Reliability Engineer.
+My aim is to deep dive into the knowledge and skills which constitutes DevOps culture and advance my career as a DevOps/Site Reliability Engineer.

 Thank you!